How To Coach High Sales Performance + 3 Sales Coaching Video Tutorials

 There’s a sequence in which to approach the 3 above-mentioned elements.

 - First, start with activity.
 Without activity you have nothing to coach: you have no opportunity to observe your people’s skill sets.
-Consequently, if you have no activity to coach, a positive or negative mindset is irrelevant.
+Consequently, with no activity to coach, a positive or negative mindset is irrelevant.

 - Once both activity and the expectation for the activity are crystal clear, you can then focus on the skills that are important for them to carry out the activity successfully.
 And that’s where you spend your time observing, listening, coaching, mentoring and training those skills.